 In all four forms, the input list k may be empty (i.e., blank).
 If the list k is not specified, than a record is skipped.

-The file used for input must have been previously created with a similar unformatted output statement.
+The file used for input must have been previously created with a similar unformatted output statement if a list part is present.